uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/containers/concurrent_hash_map_cls/modifiers.rst

         bool insert( accessor& result, value_type&& value );

-    If the accessor ``result`` is not empty, releases the ``result`` and attepts to insert the value ``value`` into the container using move semantics.
+    If the accessor ``result`` is not empty, releases the ``result`` and attempts to insert the value ``value`` into the container using move semantics.

     Sets the ``result`` to provide access to the inserted element or to the element with equal key that was already presented in the container.